TomMunoz3772/electroacPy/README.md

 conda install spyder
 ```

-**Post install**
+## Post install
-In Windows and Linux, you can actually use OpenCL to reduce computing time (and setup bempp-cl to use your computer's GPU (also works with intel CPUs)).
+In Windows and Linux, you can actually use the OpenCL backend to reduce computing time.
 In the corresponding Conda environment:
 ```shell
 pip install pyopencl intel-opencl-rt
 ```
-You might need to install OpenCL drivers, which you'll find [here](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-cpu-runtime-for-opencl-applications-with-sycl-support.html).
-I can't remember how exactly I installed Linux opencl drivers, so you'll unfortunately have to figure that out until I look into it again.
+You'll also need to install OpenCL drivers, which you'll find [here](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-cpu-runtime-for-opencl-applications-with-sycl-support.html) for windows users.
+Linux users can follow the **OpenCL** section from [bempp-cl installation guide](https://bempp.com/installation.html).

 # Modules